fabrylab/clickpoints/docs/timeline.rst

 between each frame.
 To go directly to a desired frame simply click on the frame display (left) and enter the frame number.

-Each frame which has selected marker or masks is marked with a green tick mark (see :doc:`Marker` and :doc:`Mask`) and each frame marked with an annotation (see :doc:`Annotations`) is marked with a red tick.
+Each frame which has selected marker or masks is marked with a green tick mark (see :doc:`marker` and :doc:`mask`) and each frame marked with an annotation (see :doc:`annotations`) is marked with a red tick.
 To jump to the next annotated frame press ``Ctrl``\ +\ ``Left`` or ``Ctrl``\ +\ ``Right``.

 Config Parameter